Logo

 So what's the real score ?

 There is no doubt that a man's sexuality changes with advancing age.
 The instant, anytime, 'as-many-times-as-you-want' erections that are more the rule than the exception at 18, do not last forever.
-Omega Replica Watches With advancing age, the urge reduces, erections take time to come on, any time is not always a good time and the penis requires more direct stimulation in order to get aroused.
+With advancing age, the urge reduces, erections take time to come on, any time is not always a good time and the penis requires more direct stimulation in order to get aroused.
 Besides, the erections may not be as angled and rigid, and ejaculation becomes more feeble.
 The refractory period (interval) between erections gets prolonged.

 Is all this because of the maturation (maturity) process ?
 Is it because by middle age man has had enough sex so as not to be unnaturally preoccupied with it any longer ?
 Is this because his wife has aged a bit and is no longer as attractive/ interested as before ?
 Or is it because of the pressures at the work-place, the demands of parenthood, or pre-occupation with the lives of grown-up children and aging parents ?